Drains Cleared

 Central Heating Powerflush

-A Spennymoor homeowner in the DL17 postcode had radiators running cold despite a new boiler, due to blockages from hard-water sludge accumulated over 15 years.
+A Spennymoor homeowner in the DL17 postcode had radiators running cold despite a new boiler, due to blockages from sludge accumulated over 15 years.
 Our powerflush and magnetic filter installation restored full output across all radiators in their Spennymoor terrace.
 Spennymoor residents with rising heating bills or uneven radiator warmth are likely facing similar scale issues.

 This describes typical work performed by engineers in our network.
 Names and specific details have been omitted to protect customer privacy.